Connecting SharePoint to GovEagle

 Step 3: Configure API Permissions

-Navigate to API permissions in your app registration, then click Add a permissionMicrosoft GraphApplication permissions.
-At this point, you need to choose one of two permission approaches:
+1. Navigate to API permissions in your app registration, then click Add a permissionMicrosoft GraphApplication permissions.

 Overview of API permissions for GovEagle SharePoint Integration with granted permissions listed.